-Deposit Insurance Fund (DIF): Protecting Deposits in Addition to FDIC Insurance – in Massachusetts
+Deposit Insurance Fund (DIF): Protecting Deposits in Massachusetts

-There is some degree of understandable confusion as to what DIF is, because DIF also stands for Deposit Insurance Fund, which is the funding source for insurance claims paid to depositors through the FDIC when a bank fails.
+There is some degree of understandable confusion about what DIF is because DIF also stands for Deposit Insurance Fund, which is the funding source for insurance claims paid to depositors through the FDIC when a bank fails.

 Let’s take a look at both versions of the DIF – the Massachusetts Depositors Insurance Fund, and the FDIC Deposit Insurance Fund which covers banks nationally, including those found on our Best Savings Account list here.